gagradebnath/SolChain/backend/services/README.md

 ### Environment Variables

-The blockchain service uses these environment variables (defined in `.env`):
+The blockchain service auto-initializes using the local Hardhat network via `SolChainConfig`.
+For advanced setups, these env vars may be used:

 ```bash
 # Blockchain Configuration